swaptacular/swpt_accounts/protocol.rst

 last_change_ts : date-time
    The moment at which the latest meaningful change in the state of the account has happened.
-For a given account, later `AccountChange`_ messages MUST have later or equal ``last_change_ts``, compared to earlier messages.
+For a given account, later `AccountUpdate`_ messages MUST have later or equal ``last_change_ts``, compared to earlier messages.

 last_change_seqnum : int32